maxhbr/LDBcollector/docs/source/api.md

 Can be found at 'api/releases/<int:release_id>/validation_1/'

-API endpoint that allows to know if there are Unnormalised Usages.
+API endpoint that allows to know if there are components with license information which is not a valid SPDX expression.

-The response is a dictionnary with the following fields :
+The response is a dictionary with the following fields :

-unnormalised_usages
+invalid_expressions
-    An array of usage objects for which no license expression has been expressed.
+    An array of Version objects for which license expression is empty or invalid. fixed_expressions
+    An array of Version objects for which spdx_valid_expression is different from original imported expression.

 ### Step 2